Bradley73/BS_chunklock/README.md

 ## About

 This project is a custom, modified version of the Chunklock datapack.
 It is not an official release by the original author.
+Based on the original release 2.0.1 (suitable for minecraft 1.21.5).

 ## License